2026 World Cup: FIFA Forces Saeta to Modify Haiti’s Jersey

 Yet FIFA judged that these representations could be interpreted differently under its strict rules governing messages and symbols displayed on official kits.
 The governing body’s regulations, which prohibit any political, religious, or commercial display outside authorized frameworks, were thus applied to what was merely a patriotic homage.

 However, aware of the stakes and FIFA’s authority, Saeta indicated that it had complied with the governing body’s requirements by making the requested modifications.
-The manufacturer specified that the changes had already been made and that the Grenadiers would play with a new version of the jersey during the competition.
+The manufacturer stated that the changes had already been made and that the Grenadiers would wear a new version of the jersey during the competition.

 “Although this interpretation differs from our original intention, Saeta has respected the process and applied the final requirements communicated by FIFA,” the company soberly stated, without hiding a certain bitterness.
 The Grenadiers have already taken their official photos with this modified version of the jersey.